greg7mdp/rippled/docs/sidechain/tests.md

 * If an attestation already exists for that server and claim id, the new attestation should replace the old attestation.

+* If attestation moves funds, confirm the claim ledger objects are removed (for both account create and "regualar" transactions)

 ## XChain create account

 ## Delete door account